alibabacloudkorea/ACKC/SaaS acceleration for Korea.md

 	sysctl -p
 	```

 2. Install and configure the iptables SNAT rules.
+In our scenario, we should change the source IP from eth0 to eth0:1 to access the internet through the GA public IP.
 	```
 	yum -y install iptables-services
 	systemctl start iptables